 A UCC lien gives lenders the legal right to seize your assets in case of a loan default.
 They can either file a lien on specific assets or a blanket lien, allowing them to take any assets necessary to cover the cost of the loan.

 Personal guarantees hold you accountable for the debt if you’re unable to make payments, and your lender also has the right to repossess your personal assets to recoup their losses.

 What are the Best Unsecured Business Loans for You?

-There are several types of unsecured business loans you can choose from.
+There are several types of no collateral loans you can choose from.
 Here are some of the most popular options among small business owners: